Convert Field Operator

 Keys |

 Enter the key for any data you want the operator to convert.
-When working with a data table, the key is the name of the column you want converted.
+When working with a data table, the key is the header name of the column you want converted.
 You can convert more than one key using a single operator.
 Separate each new key in this field by a comma.
-You can also set your Keys using an argument.
-To do that, connect an Input operator to the operator's argument port.
+You can also set your keys using an argument.
+Connect an Input operator to the operator's argument port.
 Then, enter _arg in this field.
-Remember that the value passed using an argument must still match a key in your data set. |
+Remember, the value passed using an argument must match a key in your data set. |

 Adding a Convert Field Operator

-NOTE These instructions assume you have a new module open, saved, and with a title.
+These instructions assume you have a new module open and saved with a title.

 Configure the Data Table Component